MysteryBlokHed/iti-lot-simulator/README.md

   -b, --binary-search          Uses a binary search approach to determine the best capacity, instead of just increasing by one constantly.
   -m, --max-stay <MAX_STAY>    The maximum amount of time a car will stay in the lot, in seconds.
 Defaults to 8 hours. [default: 28800]
   -d, --duration <DURATION>    The duration of time to simulate the lot for, in seconds.
 Defaults to 24 hours. [default: 86400]
+      --faithful               Uses an implementation that closely matches the description, rather than just a functionally identical one.
+                               This only exists for comparison purposes.
+It does not run in parallel.
   -h, --help                   Print help
   -V, --version                Print version
 ```